The Way Forward on Security

 Adults who cannot work, due to a severe disability that justifies the receipt of disability benefits, should always get disability benefits that lift them out of poverty.
 At the same time, they should have clear incentives to work, and no penalty for marriage.

-Seniors who have reached 65 or more and retired on Social Security should also always receive a minimum Social Security payment that gets them well above the poverty line.
+Of equal importance, seniors who have reached 65 or more and retired on Social Security should also always receive a minimum Social Security payment that gets them well above the poverty line.
+Read More ->

 The Evidence: Dramatic Reductions in Unemployment and Poverty

-There is a growing body of evidence that this five-part policy package will dramatically reduce the level of American unemployment and poverty.
+There is a growing body of evidence that this seven-part policy package will dramatically reduce the level of American unemployment and poverty.

-Analyses of different versions of the policy package for Wisconsin, New York City, and U.S. Children, which the independent Urban Institute conducted using its TRIM3 microsimulation model, showed cuts in the poverty rate of 50% or more.
+Analyses of different variants of the policy package for Wisconsin, New York City, and U.S. Children, which the independent Urban Institute conducted using its TRIM3 microsimulation model, showed cuts in the poverty rate of 50% or more.
 The Urban Institute measured the policies' poverty-reducing impact by applying the Supplemental Poverty Measure, (SPM) which (compared to the "official" poverty measure) takes into account both cash and non-cash resources and applies realistic poverty "thresholds" that reflect regional differences in housing costs.

-Most recently, in 2015, an Urban Institute analysis of the five-part policy package designed by the Community Advocates Public Policy Institute estimated that, if in effect in 2010, it would have reduced the U.S. poverty rate by:
+Most recently, in 2015, an Urban Institute analysis of one version of the policy package designed by the Community Advocates Public Policy Institute estimated that, if in effect in 2010, it would have reduced the U.S. poverty rate by: